 On January 28, 2021, Dr. Graebe and Nancy Graebe traveled to Washington DC, by invitation of the USCCB, to represent the Order of Malta, American Association at the Vigil Mass for Life at the Basilica of the National Shrine of the Immaculate Conception.
 The following day, they marched in the “Live” 2021 March for Life as representatives of the Order of Malta, American Association, along with leaders of Pro-Life organizations from across the country.

 With hope and enthusiasm, the American Association looks forward to the American Association’s 2022 Pilgrimage for Life January 20-21, 2022 in Washington DC.
-Come and join us and defend the faith of respecting life in the womb!
+Come and join us as we give witness to our faith by respecting and defending life in the womb!